allerk/nullam/nullam-application/README.md

 ## Tech stack:
 - postgres:latest
 - .NET Core 7
-- as ide was used JetBrains Rider
+- as IDE was used JetBrains Rider

 ### To be able to start:
 1. use `docker compose up` create db